khonsulabs/bonsaidb-www/content/blog/2022-01-18-commerce-benchmark.md

 We are looking forward to seeing what types of applications BonsaiDb will power someday!

+> Have questions or comments?
+Discuss this post on [our forums](https://community.khonsulabs.com/t/benchmarking-relational-data-in-bonsaidb/91).

 [bonsaidb]: https://github.com/khonsulabs/bonsaidb
 [bonsaidb-guide]: https://dev.bonsaidb.io/guide/
 [bonsaidb-docs]: https://dev.bonsaidb.io/main/bonsaidb/